Jesus adds to Man City injury woes after pulling out of Brazil squad | Goal.com

 City are still hoping to bring in a new defender before the transfer window closes on October 5.

-A move for Napoli’s Kalidou Koulibaly has stalled and the club has held talks over Benfica’s Ruben Dias and Sevilla’s Jules Kounde as possible alternatives.
+A move for Napoli’s Kalidou Koulibaly has stalled and the club has held talks over Benfica’s Ruben Dias and Sevilla’s Jules Kounde as possible alternatives, although sporting director Monchi has already stated that the club has turned down a bid for the latter.